tri-water/machine_learning_in_action/README.md

 # machine_learning_in_action
-Practice the examples in Machine Learning In Action
+Practice the examples in Machine Learning In Action in Python3 with NumPy and Pandas